base-org/web/apps/base-docs/docs/overview.md

 ### Open source

 Base is built on the MIT-licensed [OP Stack](https://stack.optimism.io/), in collaboration with Optimism.
-We're joining as the second Core Development team working on the OP Stack to ensure it’s a public good available to everyone.
+We're joining as the second Core Dev team working on the OP Stack to ensure it’s a public good available to everyone.

 ### Scaled by Coinbase